codesandbox/docs/packages/projects-docs/pages/tutorial/install-system-packages.md

 ---
 title: Install system packages
-description: Install system packages inside CodeSandbox Projects as you're used to do on linux or mac
+description: Install system packages inside CodeSandbox Repositories as you're used to do on Linux or Mac.
 ---

 import Callout from 'nextra-theme-docs/callout'

 # Install system packages

-For many modules or tools probably you'd like to install some packages.
-Unfortunately, due to security reasons in Projects you can’t run commands using sudo but you can use Nix as a drop in replacement.
+When using some modules or tools, you may want to install some packages.
+Unfortunately, due to security reasons, you can’t run commands using `sudo` in CodeSandbox Repositories - but you can use Nix as a drop-in replacement.
 You can read about this more on the [workspace limitations page](../../learn/setting-up/limitations).

-Actually, most of the packages are available in [Nix](https://nixos.org/) as well so what you have to do is replace the `sudo apt-get install` or `sudo apt install` to `nix-env -i`, and that's all.
+Fortunately, [Nix](https://nixos.org/) provides most of the packages that you will likely need.
+You just have to replace the commands for `sudo apt-get install` or `sudo apt install` with `nix-env -i` - that's all.
 You can check out the available packages in Nix on [https://search.nixos.org/packages](https://search.nixos.org/packages).

-For example, you can install Google Chrome as you see below:

-On Debian you can run: `sudo apt install chromium`

-Inside CodeSandbox Projects just run `nix-env -i chromium`
+For example, to install Google Chrome on Debian, you would use `sudo apt install chromium`.
+In CodeSandbox Repositories, just run `nix-env -i chromium` and you will get the same result.

 <Callout emoji="⭑">
-Tip: Don't forget to add this command as a [setup task](../../learn/setting-up/tasks) so you don't have to run this command on every newly created branch, Projects will make it available for you immediately!
+Tip: Don't forget to add this command as a [setup task](../../learn/setting-up/tasks) so that you don't have to run this command on every newly created branch.
+CodeSandbox Repositories will make it available for you immediately!
 </Callout>

-As an alternative apporach to install packages, you can define a file in the root of your project called `csb.nix` and configure which packages should be automatically installed from the [nix package store](https://search.nixos.org/packages).
-In order to use this configuration on every branch you have to commit this file back to your main branch.
+As an alternative approach to installing packages, you can define a file in the root of your project called `csb.nix` and configure which packages should be automatically installed from the [Nix package store](https://search.nixos.org/packages).
+To use this configuration on every branch, you have to commit this file back to your main branch.

-An example configuration is this:
+Se an example configuration below:

 ```nix
 with import <nixpkgs> {};